-The Appeals Board shall assess the submitted representation, reviews those respective applications, and notify the Applicant of its decision.
+The Appeals Board shall assess the submitted representations, review the respective applications and notify the Applicant of its decision.
 The decision of the Appeals Board shall be final.

-5.6 Acceptance Letter
+5.4 Acceptance Letter

 The Measures and Support Division shall issue a funding acceptance letter to selected applicants.
 The Funding acceptance letter shall include any conditions as outlined by the Project Selection Committee.
 It should be noted that a positive decision at this stage is not a guarantee of funding.
 All the conditions set out in the funding acceptance letter would need to be discharged before the Grant Agreement can be signed.